-If a weed has gone to seed, be sure, it will be back- bend stalks into a paper bag before lopping off, to minimize spread, you can burn them later.
+If a weed has gone to seed, be sure, it will be back.
+Bend stalks into a paper bag before lopping off, to minimize spread, you can burn them later.
 When digging up a weed, remember that many have deep taproots and if you don’t get the whole thing it will grow back, also bear in mind that when you disturb the soil, other seeds that have been dormant will gain a foothold in the “limelight” and you may see new visitors that were previously unknown to you.

 Q 5.
 Why do dogs seek out Cleavers?
 And what’s the benefit of the sticky/velcro leaves?

 Dogs are likely eating it for the same reasons humans tincture it.
-It is noted as a blood builder/cleanser, lymph mover, diuretic, coagulant, and anti-inflammatory, basically a great spring tonic to help clean you out and detox your system.
+As one of the many weeds with benefits, it is noted as a blood builder/cleanser, lymph mover, diuretic, coagulant, and anti-inflammatory, basically, a great spring tonic to help clean you out and detox your system.
 Spring is its prime season and this is a good time to flush the system and our canine friends are innately aware of this.

 13 Weeds with Benefits

 Found growing just about everywhere.
 Broad and Spear leaf varieties abound in lawns, city parks, forest roads, etc. This is not the banana cousin that goes by the same name.
 Plantain is an antiseptic, astringent, antibacterial, anti-inflammatory, nutritive, making it one of the best wound healing herbs out there.
 Effective when used on insect stings, bites, cuts, scrapes, and even eczema.
-Fresh leaf is best.
+The fresh leaf is best.

 Use as a salad green.
 Miner’s lettuce is pleasingly crunchy, mild-tasting has large leaves, remains tender even when in flower, and is so loaded with vitamins it will cure scurvy.
 According to a study in the Journal of the American Dietetic Association, 100 grams of miner’s lettuce — about the size of a decent salad — contains a third of your daily requirement of Vitamin C, 22 percent of the Vitamin A, and 10 percent of the iron.

 Roots and stalks, young growth is tender and easier to eat and prepare.
 Keep moist if cooking.
 Aids in digestion, detoxifying the liver and balancing hormones.
 It is also good for improving skin quality, reducing inflammation, and lowering blood pressure.
-Similar to Dandelion Root.
-Can be found fresh in some health food grocery stores, as a tincture, and dried herb.
+This weed with benefits is similar to Dandelion Root.
+It can be found fresh in some health food grocery stores, as a tincture, and dried herb.
 I bet you didn’t know this about weeds!
 Perhaps you’re a chef or you simply didn’t know what to do with your dandelions – but consider serving them up in a meal instead of weeding and throwing them into the compost pile this weekend.